sbormann/ioBroker.iqontrol/Operating Principle of Frontend.md

 deviceId = iqontrol.0.Views.<view>.<device>

-/** Now all parts of the device are rendered.
-Some parts may differ from the role of the device. **/
+/** Get all linkedStateIds **/
+//  While getting the LinkedStateId the correspondig usedObject is also fetched
+//  If the linked State is not fetched yet, write it in to viewStateIdsToFetch-Array
+//  they will be fetched alltogether after rendering the view.
+Then the view is rendered again.

+var viewLinkedStateIds = {};
+iQontrolRoles[usedObjects[deviceId].common.role].states.forEach(function(elementState){
-stateId = deviceId + ".STATE";
+	var stateId = deviceId + "." + elementState;
-	//Example for datapoint .STATE.
-May also be any other datapoint like .LEVEL, .HUE, ...

-linkedStateId = getLinkedStateId(iQontrolId);
+	var linkedStateId = getLinkedStateId(stateId);
 		//getLinkedStateId(iQontrolId) returns:
 		//a) null, if state[stateId] is not fetched yet,
 		//b) 'undefined', if state[stateId] is fetched, but state[stateId].val doesn't exist,
 		//c) the linkedStateIde (for example hm-rpc.0.lightLivingRoom.1.LEVEL), if state[stateId].val exists
 		//  Important: usedObjects[linkedStateId] will be fetched now (async), if it is not fetched yet

-if (linkedStateId == null) stateIdsToFetch.push(stateId)
+    if (linkedStateId == null) viewStateIdsToFetch.push(stateId);
-	//In case of a), state[stateId] is not fetched yet, store it in the array 'stateIdsToFetch'.
+		//In case of a) (state is not fetched yet), store it in the array 'stateIdsToFetch'.
 		//At the end, outside the loop (see Part B), all these states will be fetched at once

-if(linkedStateId){
+    viewLinkedStateIds[elementState] = linkedStateId;
+    	//The linkedStateId is added to the object viewLinkedStateIds
+        //Example: viewLinkedStateIds['.LEVEL'] may be 'milight.0.zone1.brightness'

+	if (linkedStateId) viewLinkedStateIdsToUpdate.push(linkedStateId);
+		//Push the linkedStateId to the array 'viewLinkedStateIdsToUpdate'.
+		//At the end, outside the loop (see Part C), all updateFunctions will be called.
+		//This will update the HTML with the initial values.
+});

+/** Now all parts of the device are rendered.
+Some parts may differ from the role of the device.
+This is only an example: **/ if(viewLinkedStateIds['.STATE']){   //Example for .STATE.
+May also be any other datapoint like .LEVEL, .HUE, ...
-	/** Generate the necessary HTML-Code for the device now **/ deviceContent += "<div class='iQontrolDeviceState' data-iQontrol-Device-ID='" + deviceId + "'>";
+    deviceContent += "<div class='iQontrolDeviceState' data-iQontrol-Device-ID='" + deviceId + "'></div>";
+		//This is an example for generated HTML-Code for this device

-	(function(){ //|---Closure---> (everything declared inside keeps its value as ist is at the time the function is created) var _deviceId = deviceId;
+	(function(){ //<---Closure---> (everything declared inside keeps its value as ist is at the time the function is created) var _deviceId = deviceId;
-		var _linkedStateId = linkedStateId;
+		var _linkedStateId = viewLinkedStateIds['.STATE'];
+        	// These inside the closure declared variables keep its value,
+            // even when called later and when the loop has jumped to the next device

+		var updateFunction = function(){
-		/** Define an update-function for the linkedStateId and push it to the array updateViewFunctions.
+			// This is an update-function for the linkedState.
-		This function will be called, when the linkedStateId changes its value.
-It will update the generated HTML-Code with the new value **/ var updateFunction = function(){
+			// This function will be called, when the linkedStateId changes its value.
-			var state = getStateObject(_linkedStateId);
+            // It will update the generated HTML-Code with the new value. var state = getStateObject(_linkedStateId);
 			if (state) $("[data-iQontrol-Device-ID='" + _deviceId + "'] .iQontrolDeviceState").html(state.val + state.unit);
 		};

-		updateViewFunctions[linkedStateId].push(updateFunction);
+        viewUpdateFunctions[linkedStateId].push(updateFunction);
+        	// The updateFunction is added to viewUpdateFunctions

-	})(); //---End of Closure--->|
+	})(); //<---End of Closure--->

-	stateIdsToUpdate.push(linkedStateId);
-		//Push the linkedStateId to the array 'stateIdsToUpdate'.
-		//At the end, outside the loop (see Part C), the all updateFunctions of the unsed linkedStateId inside the loop will be called.
-		//This will update the HTML with the initial values.

 }
 ````